All Episodes

 Ladies and gentlemen, I want to tell you a little story.

-Um I got an email from a man of the cloth, a uh a pastor.
+I got an email from a man of the cloth, a pastor.

-And he heard me talking about the uh steam hearing implant.
+He was listening to this program last October, and he heard me talking about the ESTEAM hearing implant.

-And he was hard of hearing, and he uh he used a hearing aid, turned up almost had a volume all the way up to be able to hear anything, including the radio.
+And he was hard of hearing, and he used a hearing aid, turned up almost had a volume all the way up to be able to hear anything, including the radio.

-He heard about the esteem on this program, the implantable device that restores hearing using the eardrum.
+He heard about the ESTEAM on this program, the implantable device that restores hearing using the eardrum.

 He had surgery.

-He decided to go out after hearing the mounted device.
+He decided to go out after hearing about the device.

 They activated the device seven weeks later.